sutrolabs/census-docs/destinations/chargify.md

 ### 2. Connect Chargify

-* Head back to Census and navigate to [Connections](https://app.getcensus.com/connections).
+* Head back to Census and Navigate to [Destinations](https://app.getcensus.com/destinations).
-* Click the Add Service button.
+* Click the New Destination button.
 * Select Chargify in the dropdown list

 ![](../.gitbook/assets/screely-1637376508709.png)